Cosmo-Tech/cosmotech-terraform/azure/create-platform-prerequisites/README.md

 ## Run with terraform cloud

 Terraform cloud run require using of a service principals (Azure Application registration ) configured as seen for the local run.
 You have to set up the same variables.
-The new requirement is an terraform cloud Account.
+The new requirement is a terraform cloud Account.

 - [ ] Create a terraform cloud account
 - [ ] Clone `Cosmotech-terraform` Github repository `git clone https://github.com/Cosmo-Tech/cosmotech-terraform.git`